Handkerchief: Origin

-Then in the 16th century, people in Europe began to carry kerchiefs in their pockets to wipe their foreheads or their noses.
+In the 16th century, people in Europe began to carry kerchiefs in their pockets to wipe their foreheads or their noses.
 To distinguish this kind of kerchief from the one used to cover the head, the word "hand" was added to "kerchief".
 This was then preferred to wiping the nose on a sleeve.

 King Richard II of England, who reigned from 1377 to 1399, is widely believed to have invented the cloth handkerchief, as surviving documents written by his courtiers describe his use of square pieces of cloth to wipe his nose.
 Certainly they were in existence by Shakespeare's time, and a handkerchief is an important plot device in his play Othello.

 A handkerchief was sometimes used by Indian thugs: to take advantage of their victims, the thugs would join travellers and gain their confidence, which would allow them to surprise and strangle the travellers with a handkerchief or noose.